Ayah-AbuThib/News-Sentiment-Analysis-MLOPs/README.md

-# 📈 Stock Sentiment Analysis and Classification
+# 📈 Stock Sentiment Analysis & Ranking

 This project performs **sentiment analysis** on financial news articles and calculates a **stock rating** based on sentiment, article volume, recency, and source credibility.
 The application is built using **Streamlit** for the interactive user interface and **Hugging Face's Inference API** for text classification.